SebastianWilkes/AudioGames/README.md

 *** IoT-Glove ***
 Glove to send and receive signals via a gateway

-This code is meant for students that need a working example of how to implement CoAP on a node that uses Riot
+This code is meant for students that need a working example of how to implement CoAP on a node that uses Riot.
+I can not garanty that this code is up to date or the best way to do it.

 Tags: RIOT-OS, CoAP, OSC, 6LoWPAN, raspberrypi, python3, c++, aiocoap, microcoap

+Autor: Sebastian Wilkes
 Project: AudioGames, HAW Hamburg
 Semester: SS 2016

-Autor: Sebastian Wilkes
 -------------------------------------------------------------------------------
 **Beschreibung:**